chasmack/translate/README.md

 A mechanism is provided allowing vocabulary files to be created and maintained on Google Drive and downloaded to local storage for processing.
-New words and phrases can be added to an existing vocabulary file and the processing will will create import files for newly added content.
+New words and phrases can be added to an existing vocabulary file and the processing will create Anki import files for newly added content.

 Comments in the source text files are used as section names and added to the section field of the Anki notes.
 This can be used to create filtered decks used